digitalcredentials/wallet-attached-storage-spec/spec.md

     must either: be signed by the resource's or the space's [=controller=], or invoke a delegated capability that allows the [`PUT` action](#put-action)
 * This operation is idempotent
-* Returns a `201` success response if the resource has actually been created (if no resource of that name and content type already existed)
+* Returns a `204` success response
-* Otherwise (if a resource of that name and content type already existed), this is treated as an Update Resource operation, and a `204` success response is returned

-Example request to create a resource via PUT to the `messages` collection:
+Example request to update a resource via PUT to the `messages` collection:

 ```http
 PUT /space/81246131-69a4-45ab-9bff-9c946b59cf2e/messages/hello-world HTTP/1.1